 How ChatGPT Chooses Which Businesses to Recommend: Inside the Algorithm

-If you've ever wondered how ChatGPT decides which local businesses to recommend, you're not alone.
-Over 100 million weekly users now ask AI tools for help choosing HVAC companies, plumbers, attorneys, contractors, and other local service providers—but almost no business owner understands what actually drives those recommendations.
+If you have ever wondered how ChatGPT decides which local businesses to recommend, you are not alone.
+Over 100 million weekly users now ask AI tools for help choosing HVAC companies, plumbers, attorneys, contractors, and other local service providers.
+Almost no business owner understands what actually drives those recommendations.

 This is a completely new landscape.
-Traditional SEO rules don't apply, Google ranking tricks don't matter, and you can't pay your way onto ChatGPT's recommendation list.
+Traditional SEO rules do not apply, Google ranking tricks do not matter, and you cannot pay your way onto ChatGPT's recommendation list.

-After extensive testing of local service businesses across multiple industries and continuous AI citation monitoring since early 2024, we've identified exactly what makes ChatGPT choose one business over another—and why it consistently recommends the same 3–5 companies in certain niches.
+After extensive testing of local service businesses across multiple industries and continuous AI citation monitoring since early 2024, we have identified exactly what makes ChatGPT choose one business over another and why it consistently recommends the same 3 to 5 companies in certain niches.

 How ChatGPT Processes Information to Make Business Recommendations

 ChatGPT is trained on millions of webpages, articles, and documents from across the internet.
-That training creates a "base understanding" of industries, terminology, best practices, and quality indicators.
-But when you ask ChatGPT for a current business recommendation, it doesn't just rely on training data—it actively browses the web in real-time.
+That training creates a base understanding of industries, terminology, best practices, and quality indicators.
+But when you ask ChatGPT for a current business recommendation, it does not just rely on training data.
+It actively browses the web in real-time.

-Think of ChatGPT like a research assistant who has read millions of articles but can also look things up instantly when needed.
 When a user asks "Who is the best probate attorney in Los Angeles?" or "Who should I hire to inspect my AC system?"
-ChatGPT evaluates:
+ChatGPT evaluates six key dimensions of your online presence.

 Through extensive testing across local services, we found that businesses with comprehensive educational articles (1,500+ words) were cited significantly more frequently than businesses with only basic service pages.
 Content depth matters enormously.